1937 Fleischer Studios strike: End of the strike

 The strike continued for several more months until late 1937.
 As it continued, the union's strike fund began to run low, and while CADU had support from many other entertainment industry unions, morale among the strikers continued to diminish.
-Though the company and union were holding intermittent meetings, there had not been a major breakthrough, as Max Fleischer continued to reject CADU's claims to be a legitimate bargaining unit for the employees.
+Though the company and union were holding intermittent meetings, there had not been a major breakthrough, as Max Fleischer continued to reject CADU's claims to be a legitimate bargaining representative for the employees.
 Over the next several months, some of strikers began to cross the picket line and return to work at the studio.

 However, the strike was also having a negative effect on the studio.
-At Paramount Pictures, the negative press associated with the boycott and strike was beginning to affect the performance of their live-action releases, and while the company was not a fan of organized labor, they began to pressure Fleischer Studios to accept a deal with the union that would end the strike.
+According to historian Tom Sito, the negative press associated with the boycott and strike were beginning to affect the performance of Paramount Pictures' live-action releases, and while the company was not generally supportive of unions, it began to pressure Fleischer Studios to accept a deal with the union that would end the strike.
 A Paramount executive became the chief negotiator for the studio, and New York City Mayor Fiorello La Guardia helped oversee a resumption of talks in the later part of the year.

 On October 1, The New York Times reported that a day prior, a breakthrough had been made between the company and the union that would see an end to the strike.
 Though details of the agreement were not made public at the time, the newspaper reported that it was a compromise that would see some wage increases, a 40-hour work week, and other benefits that the union had pushed for.
 On October 12, representatives for the union and studio met at the offices of Arthur B. Krim, a legal counsel for the company, and agreed to end the strike.
 According to an article published in The New York Times, the strike at the time involved 75 "artists and cartoonists" of the company.
 With this agreement reached, these employees returned to work the following day.